 Our Mission – Seeking to put God’s love into action, Habitat for Humanity brings people together to build homes, communities and hope.

 Bend-Redmond Habitat for Humanity is dedicated to providing affordable homeownership opportunities for low to moderate income families and individuals in Bend and Redmond.
-Since 1989, Bend-Redmond Habitat has built more than 174 homes and repaired over 145 more, providing more than 1000 children and adults with safe, secure and healthy homes.
+Since 1989, Bend-Redmond Habitat has served 212 families with homeownership and repaired 145 homes, providing more than 1000 children and adults with safe, secure and healthy homes.

 We build strength, stability and self-reliance through affordable housing.